-During the ultrasound, it is often possible (but not always) to determine whether your baby is a boy or a girl, although there is a slight risk of error.
+At the time of the ultrasound, it is often (but not always) possible to determine your baby's sex, although there is a slight risk of error.
 If you want to keep the baby's sex a surprise, tell the technician and your doctor to avoid any misunderstanding.